“All I wanted to do was dance but I was told “boys don’t dance”

 Boys Don’t Dance celebrates individuality and the liberating power of dance, encouraging audiences to embrace their unique passions and find strength in their differences.
 It follows Marc Brew’s internationally acclaimed and award-nominated dance theatre piece an Accident / a Life that shares his lived experience of being a dancer who acquired a disability.

-Jamie Wardrop– Visuals
+Jamie Wardrop– AV Design

-Rachel O’Neill – Design
+Rachel O’Neill – Set & Costume Design

 Drew Taylor-Wilson– Dramaturg